-I love to combine a wide range of experiences; a dynamic physical workout with precise alignment instructions, focus on breath within the poses and in pranayama, spiritual reflection, trans-personal psychology (directed inward work) and time at the beginning and end of each class for quiet contemplation that leads to a meditative experience.
+I love to combine a wide range of experiences; a dynamic physical workout with precise alignment instructions, focus on breath within the poses and in pranayama, spiritual reflection, and a mindfulness observation that leads to a meditative experience.
 My prime focus is on the breath, throughout the entire class, which provides a cleansing from the inside out.
 I strive to teach an equal part of challenge and nurture, a balance of feminine and masculine.
 As the breath, heart and body all work together, I hope to lead students to a deep feeling of connection and wholeness that helps to stay focused and quiet the mind.

 Here’s what students are saying about Maggie

 We learn to trust ourselves, while we approach challenging poses with a sense of humor, learning not to take ourselves too seriously.
 I stress that striving for perfection is not the goal of yoga, but rather to notice the beauty, the peace and the sense of play in every moment.
 We are all already perfect in every way.
 We try as hard as we can, and let go of the results of our efforts.
 Let’s have fun and feel good, knowing that yoga always works.

 Here’s what students are saying about Michael